 As a first estimation, a constant $\alpha$ from $\lambda_J$ to $\lambda_{K_{s}}$ can be assumed.
-Here, we use RC stars identified in all three bands (in the high-extinction group with $J-K_{s}>5.2$) to compute for each of them their corresponding $\alpha$.
+Here, we use RC stars identified in all three bands to compute for each of them their corresponding $\alpha$.
 To do that, we use the following expression:

-where $\lambda_i$ refers to the effective wavelengths in each band; $\alpha$ is the extinction index; $J$, $H$ and $K_s$ are the observed magnitudes in the corresponding bands; and the sub-index 0 indicates intrinsic colours (see Appendix\,\ref{intrinsic}).
+where $\lambda_i$ refers to the effective wavelengths in each band, $\alpha$ is the extinction index, $J$, $H,$ and $K_s$ are the observed magnitudes in the corresponding bands, and the sub-index 0 indicates intrinsic colours (see Appendix\,\ref{intrinsic}).

-To compute the $\lambda_{\rm eff}$ and the intrinsic colours, we used as starting values the $\alpha$ and the $A_{1.61}$ calculated in section\,\ref{group1} (as explained in the appendix \ref{wav}).
+To compute the effective wavelength, $\lambda_{\rm eff}$, and the intrinsic colours, we used as starting values the $\alpha$ and the $A_{1.61}$ calculated in Section\,\ref{grid} (as explained in Appendix \ref{wav}).
 We kept $A_{1.61}$ constant, but updated iteratively the values of $\lambda_i$ and, subsequently, of $\alpha$.
 After several iterations, the results converged.
-The resulting histogram of $\alpha$ for all stars is shown in Fig. \ref{individual_alpha}.
-The systematic uncertainties were estimated via MonteCarlo (MC) simulations taking into account the uncertainties of the intrinsic colours, the zero points and the effective wavelengths.
-Our final estimate for the extinction index with this method is $2.33 \pm 0.18$, where the systematic error is the main source of uncertainty and the statistical uncertainty is negligible.
+The systematic uncertainties were estimated via MonteCarlo (MC) simulations taking into account the uncertainties of the intrinsic colours, the zero points, and the effective wavelengths.